jkaunert/DDSViewModels/README.md

-#### If you like the project, please give it a star ⭐ It will show the creator your appreciation and help others to discover the repo.
+#### If you like the project, please give it a star ⭐ It will show your appreciation and help others to discover this repo.

 ---